pyserial/pyserial/documentation/shortintro.rst

 is also possible to add a regexp as first argument and the list will only include entries that matched.

+Also see `this example <https://pythonhosted.org/pyserial/examples.html#list-all-available-serial-ports>`_ which shows how to list all ports from python instead of the commandline.

 .. note::

     The enumeration may not work on all operating systems.
 It may be